de-data-lab/collaboration-standards/README.md

 We value social impact.
 One way to achieve this goal is by making our codebase public.
 To do so, we start our GitHub repositories public whenever we can.

+## Choose a license

+Choosing a license allows others to use our work.
+We choose licesnse based on two goals: (a) We want to allow anyone to use our work, and (b) We also want to ask others using our work to keep their work open.
+We think [GNU Affero General Public License v3.0 (AGPLv3)](https://choosealicense.com/licenses/agpl-3.0/) achieves these goals.
+With this license, we can allow anyone to freely use our code as long as the source code stays open.
+For any non-code materials, consider using [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## No direct commits to the main branch—use pull requests instead

 Our most up-to-date code lives on the main branch.
 We want to keep the main branch as bug-free as possible.
 To do so we want to avoid directly committing to the main branch.
 Direct commits to the main branch obscure the purpose of changes and ultimately hinders collaboration.